mfranzke/loading-attribute-polyfill/README.md

 ## Credits

-Credits for the initial kickstarter / script to @Sora2455 for better expressing my ideas & concepts and support by @nextgenthemes, @diogoterremoto, @dracos and @Flimm.
+Credits for the initial kickstarter / script to @Sora2455 for better expressing my ideas & concepts and support by @DaPo, @nextgenthemes, @diogoterremoto, @dracos and @Flimm.
 Thank you very much for that, highly appreciated !

 ## Tested with